100 Surprising Facts About Sushi - #12. What’s Fresh Today? - Fresh fish does not necessary mean the

-From a sushi chef standpoint of view, I must confess that it's rather annoying.
+From a sushi chef's standpoint of view, I must confess that it's rather annoying.
 In fact, many of the sushi chefs I worked with, disliked being asked this question.

-Because the fish supposed to be fresh to begin with - at least fresher than other seafood establishments because sushi restaurants serve them raw.
+Why?
+Because the fish is supposed to be fresh, to begin with - at least fresher than other seafood establishments because sushi restaurants serve them raw.

 Secondary, many sushi chefs know that a fresh fish does not always mean "tasty."

 For example, Tuna starts to taste good after a few days.
 Halibut is good after two to three days and Ika, squid takes about one week to have "umami" - the fifth flavor many Western chefs are talking about right now.
 The Science of "aging."